fabian7593/EasyRestApiLand/README.md

 <br>

 ### Step-by-Step Example
+Add example of manufacture, just for learning how can you add new modules.
+All of those steps is for explain that.

 1. **Add Information to Unit Dynamics Central (UDC)**:
-   Insert UDC data into the database:
+   Insert UDC data into the database (this data info is for use different types of industry type manufacture example):
    ```sql
    INSERT INTO `units_dynamic_central` (`code`, `name`, `type`, `value1`)
    VALUES